bootnecklad/Titan-Specifications/README.md

 ## Emulator ##

-An emulator was written by [Goost91](https://github.com/Goost91/TitanEmulator).
+Currently, there is no fully functioning emulator.

-You can assemble the programs found here and run them in the emulator if you like.
-Or write your own programs! :)
+One that has been half implemented (Written in C#) was written by [Goost91](https://github.com/Goost91/TitanEmulator).